 RIM, considered to be central organizer of active zone, is known to have several interactions with other active zone proteins as well as with calcium channels and SV proteins such as Rab3a (Südhof, 2012).
 Here, we identified 7 regulated phosphosites that are distributed along the protein (Figure 5) including Ser413 that was previously reported to be phosphorylated by PKA, and its role in presynaptic long-term plasticity has been discussed extensively (Lonart et al., 2003; Kaeser et al., 2008).
-A summary of all previously characterized phosphosites that were assigned as significantly regulated phosphosites in our datasets is given in Supplementary file 3, available at Dryad (Kohansal-Nodehi et al., 2016)doi:10.5061/dryad.dh371.
+A summary of all previously characterized phosphosites that were assigned as significantly regulated phosphosites in our datasets is given in Supplementary file 3, available at Dryad (Kohansal-Nodehi et al., 2016).

 Calcium-dependent kinases and phosphatases are mainly responsible for phosphorylation changes after stimulation.